kawakibulula/rabbit/README.md

 yarn dev or npm run dev
 ```

-- note: the server folder just for this testing
+- note: the server folder just for this testing publisher

 # thankyou